Perpignan

-In 2016 Perpignan had a population of 121,875 (Perpignanais(e) in French, Perpinyanès(a) in Catalan) in the commune proper, and the metropolitan area had a total population of 268,577, making it the last major French city before the Spanish border.
-Perpignan is also sometimes seen as the "Entrance" of the Iberian Peninsula.
+In 2021, Perpignan had a population of 119,656 in the commune proper, and the agglomeration had a total population of 205,183, making it the last major French city before the Spanish border.
+Perpignan is sometimes seen as the "entrance" to the Iberian Peninsula.

 Perpignan was the capital of the former province and County of Roussillon (Rosselló in Catalan) and continental capital of the Kingdom of Majorca in the 13th and 14th centuries.
 It has preserved an extensive old centre with its bodegas in the historic centre, coloured houses in a series of picturesque streets and alleys stretching between the banks of the Têt and its tributary, the Basse.

-The city is also known for its International Photojournalism Festival, its medieval Trobades and its centuries-old garnet industry.
+The city is also known for its International Festival of Photojournalism, the medieval Trobades festival and its centuries-old garnet industry.

 Geography

 Location

 Perpignan is located in the center of the Roussillon plain, 13 km west of the Mediterranean coast.
-It is the southernmost of the cities of metropolitan France.
+It is the southernmost city of metropolitan France.